Biochar is mitigating climate change

 In order to mitigate climate change, negative emissions at massive scale have to be established.

 Three options for negative emissions

 These options are readily available, cost-effective today and provide for co-benefits:

 Increasing the amount of carbon stored in forests and preference for material use of biomass

-Pyrogenic Carbon Capture and Storage (PyCCS), particularly use of biochar for animal farming, soil improvement and in construction
+Pyrogenic Carbon Capture and Storage (PyCCS), particularly the use of biochar for animal husbandry, soil improvement and in construction

 Increasing the amount of Soil Organic Matter (SOM) by adapted land management practice